 - title of project,

 - name of project director(s),

 - date report is submitted.

-Interim Performance Report
+Interim Performance Progress Report

 - Compare actual accomplishments with goals established for the report period.
 Whenever possible, describe the work accomplished in both quantitative and qualitative terms.
-If project goals have not been met, explain the reason for this, what steps have been taken to get the project back on schedule, and whether it seems likely that the project will be completed by the end of the grant.
+If project goals were not met, explain the reason for this, what steps have been taken to get the project back on schedule, and whether it seems likely that the project will be completed by the end of the award.
 Favorable developments that will enable project goals to be realized sooner or at less cost than anticipated should be described.